 A drug possession lawyer will advocate on your behalf and help to present a holistic case with regards to claims of drug possession.
 A knowledgeable attorney will listen to your side of the story, understand all of the facts of the case, including whether or not mistakes were made or your rights were violated.

-Your NOLA drug lawyer will also work with the court to arrange community service and probation in lieu of jail time where possible depending on which of the above charges you’re facing.
+Your drug attorney will also work with the court to arrange community service and probation in lieu of jail time where possible depending on which of the above charges you’re facing.

 Evaluate Your Case

 Prosecutors often seek charges for which they feel they have the best chance of conviction.
 This could include multiple drug charges assessed at the same time, which means your must be prepared to fight each one individually to keep your record clear.

 Possible consequences for a drug crime conviction in Louisiana include: